St. Spyridon Greek Orthodox Christian Church

 Fall See's Candy Fundraiser

 Proceeds from See’s Candy sales go to support our Dance and Choral School!
 See's Candy makes a great Thanksgiving and Christmas treat or gift!
 Candy is shipped directly to your (or your recipient’s) home.
-Fundraiser ends December 6th.
+The fundraiser ends December 6th.
 Order online: https://tinyurl.com/5n7cwxsf

-See the attached flyer in the Inserts & Flyers section.
+See the attached flyer in the Inserts & Flyers section below.

 46th Annual Epiphany Cross Dive & Luncheon